tacoinfra/kiln/README.md

 - Is accused of double baking or double endorsing
 - Has been deactivated due to inactivity or will be within one cycle

-*Note: To monitor a baker, you must be monitoring a node.
-Public Nodes provide general information about the network, but they do not provide full block history or baking and endorsing rights, which are required for monitoring a baker.*
+*Note: To monitor a baker, you must be monitoring a node.*

 ### Notification Pathways